 At the core of Alticor, there's Amway.
 Holding company Alticor operates direct-selling giant Amway International and North American Web sales affiliate Amway Corp., which does business as Amway Global.
 Its Access Business Group offers manufacturing and distribution services, primarily catering to the Amway units but also to contract clients.
-Outside the direct-sales realm, Alticor Corporate Enterprises operates resort management firm Amway Hotel, upscale cosmetics maker Gurwitch Products (known for its Laura Mercier and ReVive brands), and health diagnostics developer Interleukin Genetics.
+Outside the direct-sales realm, Alticor Corporate Enterprises operates resort management firm Amway Hotel and health diagnostics developer Interleukin Genetics.
 Formed in 2000, Alticor is owned by Amway's founders, the DeVos and Van Andel families.

 Alticor is the parent company to Amway, Access Business Group LLC, and Alticor Corporate Enterprises.

 Collectively through its network of businesses, Alticor serves more than 100 countries and territories worldwide.
 The company offers consumer products and business opportunities not available elsewhere.
 Its services include product development, manufacturing, and logistics.
 Besides Alticor's Amway Hotel and Interleukin Genetics businesses, the company operates several other unique entities.
 Its Metagenics unit, a global life sciences company, focuses on reversing chronic illness and on improving health through nutrition.
 Fulton Innovation, another subsidiary, is a technology licensing company.
 Its KinDex Therapeutics unit concentrates on the discovery of molecules associated with chronic disease.